-I’ve a space dedicated to books on my workbench, and at the moment these four quote books dominate that space.
-I can easily reach for these books if I ever need to add a quote to a handwritten letter, blog post or social media post!
+I have a space dedicated to books on my workbench, and at the moment these four quote books dominate that space.
+I can easily reach for these books if I ever need to add a quote to a handwritten letter, blog post, or social media post!

 I recently created a canvas inspired by recovery, and it sits proudly at my workstation.
 Every morning I’m reminded that recovery is the ONLY way forward.
 Returning to sickness is not an option.